Parenting Feature Article

 Family meals bring big rewards

-Although it may not be a grand event, it’s important for families to have meals together.
+It’s important for families to have meals together.
 Both young children and teens benefit from shared meals.
+It doesn’t have to be a grand event — a simple meal or even just a snack together offers the same benefits.

-Research finds that shared meals offer big benefits for your children and teens:
+Research finds that shared meals offer the following big benefits for your children and teens:

-- Offers a feeling of belonging and adds a sense of security through routine
+- Offers a feeling of belonging and shows importance of spending time together

 - Teaches table manners, social skills, food preparation, family values

-- Young children benefit from exposure to adult conversations and teens thrive in a secure routine, which may help improve their studies
+- Gives young children and teens exposure to adult conversations and knowledge, which may help improve their studies

-- Lower rates of smoking, alcohol and illegal drug use
+- Lowers rates of smoking, alcohol and illegal drug use

-- Less likely to be sexually active, get into fights or to be suspended from school
+- Decreases likelihood of being sexually active, getting into fights or being suspended from school

 For more information contact your local MU Extension Center or Susan Mills-Gray at email@example.com.